apear9/rdwplus/cran-comments.md

 # CRAN submission 25-11-2019

+THIS IS A RESUBMISSION.

+## Feedback from CRAN maintainer

+"
+Please shorten the title to a maximum of 65 characters.
+Acronyms can be used on their own in the title as long as they are explained in the description field.

+Please write references in the form authors (year) <doi:...>
+authors (year) <arXiv:...>f
+authors (year, ISBN:...)
+or if those are not available: authors (year) <https:...>
+with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.

+Please add small executable examples in your Rd-files to illustrate the use of the exported function but also enable automatic testing.

+Please fix and resubmit, and document what was changed in the submission comments.
+"

 ## Changes

-THIS IS A RESUBMISSION.
 Here are the changes that were made in accordance with CRAN maintainers' requests:

 In the DESCRIPTION file:

 * Shortened title to under 65 characters.
 Now it is 34 characters long.
+* The acronym IDW-PLUS is now explained in the description field.
 * Changed citation style to authors (year) <doi:...>

 In Rd files:

-* Added executable examples.
+* Added executable examples to exported functions.

-Note that although the request was to "Please add small executable examples in your Rd-files to illustrate the use of the exported function but also enable automatic testing", we have set our examples to not run.
-This is because almost all the examples require an installation of GRASS GIS 7.6, which CRAN does not have.
-Allowing the examples to run would simply mean that they all report errors due to the missing GRASS GIS installation.
-There is no point in that.
+Note that the request was

+"Please add small executable examples in your Rd-files to illustrate the use of the exported function but also enable automatic testing".

+We have indeed written executable examples.
+However, on the 'automatic testing' note, we don't think this is possible.
+Very few of our functions can be run without a valid installation of GRASS GIS 7.6 on the user's computer.
+CRAN checks performed on computers without GRASS GIS 7.6 will therefore always fail if we allow examples to be executed during CRAN checks and other testing.
+We tried to do CRAN checks on the testing environments listed below with the examples set to run and we came across this issue.
+To avoid this issue, we have ...
+Users can still execute the examples by pasting the code from the function help files into their consoles.
+We have tested on local R installs that the examples run without error.

 ## Test environments

+* local Windows install, R 3.6.1
+* Ubuntu Linux 16.04 (release)
+* Fedora Linux (devel)
+* Windows Server 2008 R2 SP1 (devel)

 ## R CMD check results